Collections

 After Editions

 After Editions is a collective of creative talents, founded in 2023 by Dylan and Nicolette Farrell.
 We design objects that unite contemporary craftsmanship with courageous playfulness.
 Born of a love for collaging utility with ornament and constructivism with romance, our studio takes joy in tinkering with unexpected visual narratives that are grounded in classical sensibilities.
+Each object offered by After Editions is thoughtfully crafted in close collaboration with some of the world’s most talented artisans, combining age-old techniques with the most modern technologies available.
+Artistic risks are taken.
+Gimmicks are avoided.
+The goal is to offer heirloom pieces filled with undiluted personality.
+The current works in the collection have been widely published in Architectural Digest, Belle, Elle Décor, The Financial Review, The Hollywood Reporter, Interior Design, Interiors, Marie Claire Maison, New York Spaces, Veranda, Vogue, and Vogue Living – and the Modules Table won a Best of Year award from the esteemed Interior Design magazine.

 Ashley Tudor

 Ashley Tudor is a San Francisco-based artist.
 Her “Trophies” series explores the intersection of the natural world and the human role in it.
 Her primary medium is sculpture and mixed media.
 Ashley is an avid outdoorsman, hunter, and field to table chef.
 She loves any excuse to get into the mountains, valleys, and fields, especially to search out her own food.
+She is formally trained at Dartmouth College and has lectured at the California College of the Art, IDSA, and Stanford University.

 Barovier&Toso